ivuorinen/starred/README.md

 - [jstedfast/MailKit](https://github.com/jstedfast/MailKit) - A cross-platform .NET library for IMAP, POP3, and SMTP.
 - [justeattakeaway/httpclient-interception](https://github.com/justeattakeaway/httpclient-interception) - A .NET library for intercepting server-side HTTP requests
 - [litedb-org/LiteDB](https://github.com/litedb-org/LiteDB) - LiteDB - A .NET NoSQL Document Store in a single data file
-- [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
+- [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A powerful C# Roslyn analyzer that uses static analysis to detect bugs, surface security issues, and enforce best practices—helping developers and AI write more reliable code.
 - [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
 Ideal for scanning components before use or detecting feature level changes.
 - [microsoft/AttackSurfaceAnalyzer](https://github.com/microsoft/AttackSurfaceAnalyzer) - Attack Surface Analyzer can help you analyze your operating system's security configuration for changes during software installation.
 - [microsoft/DevSkim](https://github.com/microsoft/DevSkim) - DevSkim is a set of IDE plugins, language analyzers, and rules that provide security "linting" capabilities.